denten-books/plain-text/1-metaphor.md

 interpretation or misinterpretation.
 In the continuum between legibility and total illegibility, the texts we read today occupy a space somewhere right of center.
 They are illegible in part.
 The simulation of print, the digital metaphor, decays rapidly with time.
-Our archivists know this problem well: digital texts from our recent pasts can quickly become inaccessible as the software used to decode them itself passes into oblivion.
+Archivists know this problem well: digital texts from recent past can quickly become inaccessible as the software used to decode them itself passes into oblivion.

 ## Death and Incongruence

 In poetics, a metaphor is said to be "motivated" when a set of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
-For example, Lakoff explains that to say "to spin one's wheels" when referring to someone who is thinking is to apply the reader's knowledge of automobiles to the mental realm.
-The speaker may hold a notion that spinning wheels waste energy without moving the car forward.
-The metaphor suggests that something similar that is happening mentally as well [@lakoff_contemporary_1998, 211].
-A metaphor in a figurative genre like prose or poetry works similarly by suggesting novel and hitherto unexplored connections between domains.
+For example, Lakoff explains: that to say "to spin one's wheels" when referring to someone who is thinking, is to apply the reader's knowledge of automobiles to the mental realm.
+Wheels that spin without moving the car forward waste energy.
+The metaphor suggests that something similar happens mentally as well [@lakoff_contemporary_1998, 211].
+A metaphor in a figurative genre like prose or poetry suggests novel and hitherto unexplored connections between domains.
 In his influential essay on metaphor the English literary critic I.A.
-Richards explained that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
+Richards wrete that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
 Richards's radical contribution to the study of metaphor lay in the observation that metaphor operates in language, thought, and action ubiquitously.
 It does not, as previously thought, exist merely in the realm of poetic language.
 Thought in itself, Richards believed, is metaphoric in that the mind continually searches for patterns and comparisons [@richards_philosophy_1936, 94].
-The motivated metaphor produces novel insight: a tool to explore and to make sense of the world.
+The motivated metaphor produces insight: a tool to explore and to make sense of the world.
+By such means the known sheds light onto the unknown.

 Some metaphors are, in this way, more productive than others.
 The poetic use of the metaphor does not merely carry meaning across known domains, it produces new and unexpected connections between them.
-To this effect, Richards cites the poet Percy Shelley who wrote the following in defence of poetry:
+To this effect, Richards cites the poet Percy Shelley who wrote the following in defense of poetry:

 > [poetic] language is vitally metaphorical; that is, it marks the before
 > unapprehended relations of things and perpetuates their apprehension, until